xavidop/alexa-lambda-monitoring/README.md

 With the help of Sentry, we quickly went from having zero knowledge to understanding the error.
 Using the right tools at the right time can help tremendously with these kinds of issues.

 I've made this example in Java but you can use it in ohter languages that Alexa supports because Sentry is available in a lot of programming languages such as NodeJS, Python, Java, Kotlin, C#, PHP, Ruby, Go, iOS Android, etc.

+You can take a look to all the Sentry documentation [here]()https://docs.sentry.io/

+Regarding the pricing, Sentry has a developer plan that comes with 5.000 events per month.
+In our case, 5.000 Alexa requests from our Skill.
+You can see plans (here)[https://sentry.io/pricing/]